Golpe Borghese: Trials

 Three trials were started for conspiracy against the Italian state.
 In 1978, Miceli was acquitted of trying to cover up a coup attempt.
-Saccucci, Orlandini, Rosa, and others were convicted of political conspiracy, which also included Chiaie, whose specific role is unclear.
+Saccucci, Orlandini, Rosa, and others were convicted of political conspiracy, which also included Delle Chiaie, whose specific role is unclear.
 According to a 1987 UPI news cable, he had already fled Italy to Spain on 25 July 1970.
-However, according to other sources, Chiaie led the commando team which occupied the premises of the Interior Ministry.
+However, according to other sources, Delle Chiaie led the commando team which occupied the premises of the Interior Ministry.
 At the appeal trial in November 1984, all 46 defendants were acquitted because the "fact did not happen" (il fatto non sussiste) and only existed in "a private meeting between four or five sixty-years-olds".
-The Supreme Court confirmed the appeal judgment in March 1986.
+The Supreme Court of Cassation confirmed the appeal judgment in March 1986.

 The final trial connected with the Golpe Borghese began in 1991, after it was discovered that evidence involving prominent persons (Licio Gelli and admiral Giovanni Torrisi) had been destroyed by the secret service before the first trial.
 Andreotti, minister of defence at the time the evidence was destroyed, declared in 1997 that names had been deleted so that the charges would be easier to understand.
 This last trial ended without convictions because the period of prescription for destruction of evidence had passed.

-According to the journalist René Monzat, investigations lasted seven years, during which it was alleged that the Golpe Borghese had benefited from military accomplices, as well as from political support not only from the National Front and from MSI deputy Sandro Saccucci, but also from other political personalities belonging to the DC and to the Italian Democratic Socialist Party (PSDI).
+According to the journalist René Monzat, investigations lasted seven years, during which it was alleged that the Golpe Borghese had benefited from military accomplices, as well as from political support not only from the National Front and from MSI deputy Sandro Saccucci but also from other political personalities belonging to the DC and to the Italian Democratic Socialist Party (PSDI).
 According to Monzat, investigations also discovered that the military attaché at the US embassy was closely connected to the coup organizers and that one of the main accused declared to the magistrate that US President Richard Nixon had followed the preparations for the coup, of which he was personally informed by two CIA officers.
 These facts were confirmed through a Freedom of Information Act (FOIA) request by the Italian newspaper La Repubblica in December 2004.
 However, only a few marginalized sectors of the CIA were in favour of the coup, while the main response was not to allow major changes in the geopolitical balance in the Mediterranean.